 Firstly, the steel has got to be strong.
-Secondly, it's gotta be really tightly woven together so there's no gaps where a pointy oyster knife could poke through.
-All though they look uncomfortable to wear once you've got the right size their surprisingly lightweight, snug and flexible.
+Secondly, it’s gotta be really tightly woven together so there are no gaps where a pointy oyster knife could poke through.
+All though they look uncomfortable to wear once you’ve got the right size their surprisingly lightweight, snug and flexible.

 They’re not waterproof though and if you’re shucking large quantities your hands will get damp but this doesn’t affect the grip of the gloves.

 Cleaning chainmail is also a breeze.
 All you need is a brush and some soapy water.
 After a bit of use, they’ll lose their shine but you can make them sparkle again by rubbing on a paste made with water and baking soda.

 Make sure you dry your chainmail gloves thoroughly after a shucking session by hanging them up and letting the air at them.
 They’re quite expensive and the last thing you’ll want is a ruined rusty glove.

 Cotton, leather, or a mixture of both are the fabrics I’ve most commonly seen in cloth shucking gloves.

 Lot’s of cloth gloves come lined with Kevlar or steel mesh and sometimes the palms and the back of the hands are coated in rubber or latex (great for grip)

 The level of protection they offer really depends on the thickness of the padding and exactly where it is on the glove.
 So you’ll need to do a little research before you buy.

 If you are quite an experienced shucker and comfort is your main concern then cloth gloves are a good option The downside to cloth gloves is that they can get a bit smelly after a couple of uses so you’ll need to wash them regularly.